docker/cli/docs/reference/run.md

 ## Clean up (--rm)

-By default a container's file system persists even after the container exits.
-This makes debugging a lot easier (since you can inspect the final state) and you retain all your data by default.
-But if you are running short-term **foreground** processes, these container file systems can really pile up.
-If instead you'd like Docker to **automatically clean up the container and remove the file system when the container exits**, you can add the `--rm` flag:
+By default a container's file system persists after the container exits.
+This makes debugging easier (since you can inspect the final state), and you retain your data by default.
+But if you're running short-term **foreground** processes, these container file systems can pile up.
+Docker can **automatically clean up the container and remove the file system when the container exits**, if you add the `--rm` flag:

     --rm=false: Automatically remove the container when it exits